marcolata/SpaceX_Data_Analysis/README.md

 Dataset was cleaned and exploratory analysis was performed using SQL to identify launch patterns.
 Folium maps were created to analyze site proximity to infrastructure and a Plotly Dash dashboard for real-time success rate filtering.
 Four classification models (Logistic Regression, SVM, KNN, and Decision Tree) were trained and tuned using GridSearchCV.
-Check SX pdf file for more detailed report.
+Check SX pdf file for a more detailed report.

 ## Author